-- (4) Any document containing material under seal; or containing material that a party is seeking to place under seal, may not be filed or served electronically unless the court orders otherwise.
-In cases that are sealed in their entirety, no documents may be filed or served electronically unless the court orders otherwise. and any document filed in a sealed case, may not be filed using the CM/ECF system.
+- (4) Any document containing material under seal or containing material that a party is seeking to place under seal, and any document filed in a sealed case, may not be filed using the CM/ECF system.
 Such documents must be filed in paper form or in a nonpublic electronic format as set forth on the court's website.
 Matters under seal are governed by Circuit Rule 47.1.
 Upon the court's request, an ECF filer must promptly provide the clerk an electronic version of any sealed filing that was filed in paper form. - (5) Exhibits, attachments, or appendix items that (i) exceed the size limitation set by the court; (ii) are not in a format that readily permits electronic filing, such as odd-sized documents; or (iii) are illegible when scanned into electronic format may be filed in paper form.
 Documents filed pursuant to this subsection must be served by an alternative method of service authorized by FRAP 25, and the filer must file electronically a notice of paper filing. - (d) Paper Copies of Electronic Filings.
 Except for documents listed in Circuit Rule 32(d) or unless the court directs otherwise, documents filed electronically are not to be submitted to the court in paper form.
 In those instances when paper copies of electronic filings are required, the filing of copies of non-emergency documents may be accomplished by First-Class Mail addressed to the clerk, or other class of mail that is at least as expeditious, postage prepaid, within two business days of the electronic filing, unless the court has ordered filing by hand or other means.
 The number of paper copies is governed by the rules pertaining to that document or by order in a particular case; the "original" is the electronic filing. - (e) Privacy Protection.
 Unless the court orders otherwise, parties must refrain from including or must redact the following personal data identifiers from documents filed with the court to the extent required by FRAP 25(a)(5): - Social Security numbers.
 If an individual's Social Security number must be included, use the last four digits only. - Financial account numbers.
 If financial account numbers are relevant, use the last four digits only. - Names of minors.
 If the involvement of an individual known to be a minor must be mentioned, use the minor's initials only. - Dates of birth.
 If an individual's date of birth must be included, use the year only. - Home addresses.
 In criminal cases, if a home address must be included, use the city and state only.